Pending, Stored, and Permanent Codes | What They Mean in Car Scanner

 Clearing Pending and Stored Codes

-Both Pending Codes and Stored Codes can typically be cleared using an OBD-II scanner.
+Both Pending Codes and Stored Codes can typically be cleared using bluetooth obd2 reader.
 These tools could be used to read and reset diagnostic trouble codes effectively.

 Using OBD2 Scanners

-To clear codes, simply connect the ANCEL V6 Pro OBD2 scanner to the vehicle's diagnostic port, usually located under the dashboard.
+To clear codes, simply connect the ANCEL V6 Pro best car code reader to the vehicle's diagnostic port, usually located under the dashboard.

-After powering on the scanner and navigating to the codes section, you can select the option to clear or erase codes.
+After powering on the car reader and navigating to the codes section, you can select the option to clear or erase codes.

 This action sends a command to the vehicle’s computer, resetting the codes.